gurditsingh/hydeout/_posts/test.md

 ### Segments:
 Partition might be the standard unit of storage in Kafka, but it is not the lowest level of abstraction provided.
 Each partition is sub-divided into segments.

 A segment is simply a collection of messages of a partition.
 Instead of storing all the messages of a partition in a single file (think of the log file analogy again), Kafka splits them into chunks called segments.
+The default value for segment size is a high value (1 GB)

 The `00000000000000000000` in front of the log and the index files in each partition folder, is the name of our segment.
 Each segment file has segment.log ,segment.index and segment.timeindex  files.